 It seems that carbs are the problem, maybe specifically sugar and maybe even more specifically the fructose in the sugar.
 The typical American diet is about 2,200 calories per day, with 50% of calories from carbohydrates, 15% protein and 35% fat.
-These macro nutrient ratios fall within the Acceptable Macronutrient Distribution Ranges (AMDR) for adults identified by the Food and Nutrition Board of the United States Institute of Medicine as associated with reduced risk of chronic diseases while providing adequate intakes of essential nutrients.
-These macro nutrient ratios also come close to the ratios that you see in a specially developed rat food that scientists use specifically to fatten up mice for their obesity research.
+These macro nutrient ratios fall within the Acceptable Macronutrient Distribution Ranges (AMDR) for adults identified by the Food and Nutrition Board of the United States Institute of Medicine as being associated with reduced risk of chronic diseases while providing adequate intakes of essential nutrients.
+These macro nutrient ratios also come close to the ratios that you see in a specially developed rat food that scientists use to fatten up mice for obesity research.
 Do you think that this is why there is an obesity epidemic?

 Gary Taubes was my gateway drug into the LCHF (low carb high fat) world.
 I read his book "Why We Get Fat: And What To Do About It" and I was hooked.
 This video is a short summary of that book.

 After Gary wrote "Why We Get Fat: And What To Do About It" he wrote a book called "The Case against Sugar".

 Table sugar and high fructose corn syrup are each about 50% glucose and 50% fructose.
-Glucose is only harmful ins chronic large quantities (it can cause diabetes) whereas fructose get metabolized most in the liver in the same way that alcohol is.
+Glucose is only harmful in chronically large quantities (it can cause diabetes) whereas fructose gets metabolized mostly in the liver the same way that alcohol is.
 It gets converted into fat and can cause fatty liver disease.
 Young children are now getting fatty liver disease because they eat so much food that has a high sugar (fructose) content.